joycshen/playful-plant-project/design-plan/design-journey.md

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - Display information regarding whether the plant is nature-rich and could provide interests or help, such as the general type of plant (shrub, grass, vine, etc.), and the play oppotunities each plant offer
+  - Use tags to show plant characteristics
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - Play opportunities of each plant is relevant and useful information for consumers to decide what plant is nature-rich and could provide year-long help to engage children, as playfulness is attractive to children
   - The general type of plant is also relevant and is useful in identifying whether a plant is nature-rich
+  - Tags are straightforward and intuitive for consumers to look at and identify whether a plant has certain characteristics, which can be helpful in selecting nature-rich ones

 _Consumer_ Goal 3: Identify whether a plant is year-round
 - **Design Ideas and Choices** _How will you meet those goals in your design?_